 (1) The Faculty of Mathematics and Computer Science promotes the teaching, acquisition and recognition of core skills for students as a supplementary part of the degree programmes offered.
-The term 'core skills' is understood to mean those cross-disciplinary abilities, approaches and elements of knowledge that are potentially useful when solving problems and learning new skills in the broadest possible fields of application, such as developing and improving study and self-learning skills, teaching competence, research skills, world-of-work skills, and personal development and citizenship.
+The term 'core skills' is understood to mean those cross-disciplinary abilities, approaches and elements of knowledge that are potentially useful when solving problems and learning new skills in the broadest possible fields of application, such as developing and improving study, self-learning, teaching and research skills, professional and workplace competence, and personal development and citizenship.
 As demonstrated by the examples referred to above, core skills are regarded as key methodological, social and personal skills.

-(2) Students involved in official committee work or mentoring activities may apply to have this recognized with up to 3 ECTS credits, based on the assumption that 1.5 credits are earned when the student carries out one hour of such work during each week of a semester.
+- (2) Students involved in official committee work or mentoring activities at Saarland University or for the student body may apply to have this recognized with up to 3 ECTS credits, based on the assumption that 1.5 credits are earned when the student carries out one hour of such work during each week of a semester.
 In the case of committee work, the actual work carried out by a student shall be confirmed by means of an official certificate that states the time and duration of the activity and precisely describes the type of activity performed.
-Furthermore, the student is required to demonstrate convincingly the extent to which core skills have been acquired through the voluntary work performed.

-(3) As a rule, students who work as course tutors shall be awarded 4 credits (cf. the programme-specific study regulations).

-(4) Students who have acquired core skills through other work or activities at Saarland University or at another German or foreign university may apply to have this work recognized.
-In cases in which the core skills were acquired elsewhere than at Saarland University, Section 19(4) shall apply accordingly.

-(5) More detailed provisions are set out in the programme-specific study regulations or are specified by the relevant examination board.
+Furthermore, the student is required to demonstrate convincingly the extent to which core skills have been acquired through the voluntary work performed. - (3) As a rule, students who work as course tutors shall be awarded 4 credits (cf. the programme-specific study regulations). - (4) Students who have acquired core skills through other work or activities at Saarland University or at another German or foreign university may apply to have this work recognized.
+In cases in which the core skills were acquired elsewhere than at Saarland University, Section 19(4) shall apply accordingly. - (5) More detailed provisions are set out in the programme-specific study regulations or are specified by the relevant examination board.